webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 # <edit robots.txt>
 # git commit -a -m 'my message here'
 #* Every code base is version controlled, please version control your changes.
-# salt-run deploy.run code.root
+# sudo salt-run deploy.run code.root

 The process is the same for all code bases.
 There's a few notes for the docs code base, though: there's a couple weird exceptions to how the repositories are versioned.
 The MediaWiki extensions are submodules of the git repo.
 It's proper to update the submodule version in the parent repo, then have git update the submodule.
 One extension (SemanticForms) is using svn, rather than git, since it hasn't migrated yet.

 For all repos where it's possible (like docs), it's always best to update upstream, then pull your changes in to the local repos.
 Local changes are dangerous.

 === Adding MediaWiki Extensions ===

 Setting up extensions works the same as deploying settings:

 * rsyncing the directory
 ** install the extension to ''code/docs/current/extensions''
 ** do a deploy

- ''git commit -a -m "Made a test change to the root repo"'' ''salt-run deploy.run code.docs_current''
+**: ''git commit -a -m "Made a test change to the root repo"'' **: ''sudo salt-run deploy.run code.docs_current''

-'''Note:''' you must be root to install or deploy extensions ''sudo su -''

 ==== Git ====

 It's best if the extensions are added as git submodules, since the rest of the extensions are done this way (except SemanticForms, which is not yet in the [https://gerrit.wikimedia.org/mediawiki-extensions.txt list of git-supported extensions] on "gerrit", the WikiMedia git server):

 * ''git submodule add <url> <location>''

 For example:
- ''root@deployment:/srv/salt/code/docs/current$ git submodule add https://gerrit.wikimedia.org/r/p/mediawiki/extensions/AdminLinks.git extensions/AdminLinks''
+ ''laner@deployment:/srv/salt/code/docs/current$ git submodule add https://gerrit.wikimedia.org/r/p/mediawiki/extensions/AdminLinks.git extensions/AdminLinks''

 ==== SVN ====

 Otherwise, use SVN to load the extension onto the deployment server:
 * ''svn co <url> <location>''